BarkBeetle: Stealing Decision Tree Models with Fault Injection: Background and Related Work

 Only a few works~\cite{tramer2016stealing,chandrasekaran2020exploring,oksuz2024autolycus} have studied extraction attacks on \ac{DT} models.
 In~\cite{tramer2016stealing}, the authors initiate their attack by submitting a random input $\bm{X}$, obtaining a leaf identifier, and subsequently identifying all constraints on $\bm{X}$ required to remain in that leaf.
 They iteratively generate new queries targeting previously unvisited leaves until the entire tree structure is identified.
 The number of queries can be significantly improved by employing incomplete queries—a functionality available through platforms like BigML—where certain input features are intentionally left unspecified.
 Specifically, the model traversal continues until an internal node with a split over a missing feature is reached, at which point the node’s threshold value is directly revealed.
 However, it can be easily mitigated by disabling it.
 The following work \cite{chandrasekaran2020exploring} relaxes assumptions regarding the availability of rich information, such as leaf identifiers and incomplete queries.
 Instead, they employ the IWAL algorithm introduced by \cite{beygelzimer2010agnostic}, enabling \ac{DT} extraction attacks without relying on auxiliary information.
 Finally, their method requires more queries but achieves better accuracy on \acp{DT} containing paths with the same labels.
 More recently, \cite{oksuz2024autolycus} exploits \ac{XAI} to target interpretable models, aiming to infer decision boundaries and create surrogate models.
 Their experimental results demonstrate significantly greater efficiency compared to the prior two studies.
 However, it strongly depends on the availability of rich information provided by the \ac{MLaaS} platform—information that may not always be accessible and could be restricted.
 Moreover, some of this rich information is part of the attack objectives in \ac{DT} extraction.

 Overall, these existing approaches suffer from one or more of the following limitations: \ding{182} reliance on rich auxiliary information; \ding{183} requiring a large number of queries; \ding{184} recovering only the decision boundaries of features in each tree path while overlooking the feature importance within each path (\ie repeated feature usage within each path).
 Specifically, if a feature appears multiple times along a path, it reflects not only its overall importance but also its conditional relevance—its continued predictive relevance following earlier splits.
 This pattern can also offer insights into the underlying distribution of the training data \cite{molnar2020interpretable}.
+If a feature appears multiple times along a path, it reflects not only its overall importance but also its conditional relevance—that is, its continued predictive relevance following earlier splits.
+This pattern may also suggest interactions or correlations between features, where one feature becomes more informative within specific partitions defined by another~\cite{quinlan2014c4}.
+Consistent with prior work showing that internal structural information strengthen attacks~\cite{liu2022membership,yeom2018privacy,wu2022model}, we can reasonably assume that an attacker with access to such detailed structural information can infer not only the \ac{DT}’s decision logic but also approximations of the underlying training data distribution.